DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-17 Meeting Notes.md

 ### Passive Spell UI Rework

 For a while, we just had 3 passive spell icons floating at the side of the screen permanently.
+This was a problem because:
+- It didn't look very good
+- It was hard to tell which passive effects were activating and when

+Now, we have a bookmark / ribbon-style UI element in the top left corner.
+As passive spells activate their effects, they appear on the ribbon for a few seconds, then go away.
+This way, the player can easily see which passive effects are activating and when, without cluttering up the screen.

+The asset for the bookmark / ribbon thing is still being worked on, so that may look different in the near-future.